mapup/toll-for-route-from-mapping-service-mapquest/python/README.md

 * Login to Mapquest Developer Network
 * Go to https://developer.mapquest.com/user/me/apps
 * You will be presented with a default key
-* You are also create additional keys, as per you requirements
+* You are also create additional keys, as per you requirements.

 With this in place, make a GET request: http://www.mapquestapi.com/directions/v2/route?key=${key}&from=${source}&to=${destination}&fullShape=true